SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Essentially built for kids ages 1 to 8, this is still a fun visit for anyone.
 You and your kids can explore loads of fun hands-on exhibits at this museum.

-These include learning how to paint, go on rides, do woodwork, and other things that will inspire them to think outside the box and make something original.
+These include learning how to paint, go on rides, do woodwork, and other activities that will inspire them to think outside the box and make something original.

 You must buy tickets in advance.